leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Technical Specifications.md

 ### Construction Process
 ALGOSUP's students are divided in 8 project teams.
 When the final image will be chosen by the client, each team will have to collaborate to realize the final fresco.
 Even so, each one will have to work on their on under the control of the chosen team.

-Team 2 will primarily handle the organization and execution of the construction process.
+If chosen, Team 2 will primarily handle the organization and execution of the construction process.

 Tasks will be divided into small, manageable blocks for easy distribution.